eleurent/phd-bibliography/README.md

 #### PAC policy

 *  **`QVI`** [On the Sample Complexity of Reinforcement Learning with a Generative Model](https://arxiv.org/abs/1206.6461), Azar M., Munos R., Kappen B. (2012).
+* [Model-Based Reinforcement Learning with a Generative Model is Minimax Optimal](https://arxiv.org/abs/1906.03804), Agarwal A. et al. (2019).

 #### PAC action